slevithan/oniguruma-parser/README.md

 ## Known differences

+`oniguruma-parser`, from its first release until the latest version, follows the rules of Oniguruma 6.9.10 (released 2025-01-01), which uses Unicode 16.0.0.
+In general, the only changes to regex syntax in new versions of Oniguruma are edge case bug fixes and adding new syntax that was previously an error (such as new Unicode property names).

-`oniguruma-parser` 0.1.0 until the latest version are based on Oniguruma 6.9.10 (released 2025-01-01; uses Unicode 16.0.0).
-Known differences will be resolved in future versions.
+The following known differences will be resolved in future versions.

 ### Unsupported features that throw an error